SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Core Scientific, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of January 13, 2023 - (NASDAQ: CORZ)

-NEW YORK, Dec.
-28, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Core Scientific, Inc..
+NEW YORK, Jan.
+4, 2023 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Core Scientific, Inc.

 Shareholders who purchased shares of CORZ during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.